Lorenz system: Analysis

+Initially, the two trajectories seem coincident (only the yellow one can be seen, as it is drawn over the blue one) but, after some time, the divergence is obvious.

+In this animation the equation is numerically integrated using a Runge–Kutta routine – made using starting from three initial conditions (0.9, 0, 0) (green), (1.0, 0, 0) (blue) and (1.1, 0, 0) (red):

+The parameters are: ρ = 28, σ = 10, and β = 8/3.
+Significant divergence is seen at around t = 24.0, beyond which the trajectories become uncorrelated.

-Connection to tent map
+Connection to the tent map

 A recreation of Lorenz's results created on Mathematica.
 Points above the red line correspond to the system switching lobes.

 In Figure 4 of his paper, Lorenz plotted the relative maximum value in the z direction achieved by the system against the previous relative maximum in the z direction.
 This procedure later became known as a Lorenz map (not to be confused with a Poincaré plot, which plots the intersections of a trajectory with a prescribed surface).
 The resulting plot has a shape very similar to the tent map.
 Lorenz also found that when the maximum z value is above a certain cut-off, the system will switch to the next lobe.
 Combining this with the chaos known to be exhibited by the tent map, he showed that the system switches between the two lobes chaotically.